-(iii) not be receiving SMP or MA (see above).
+(iii) not be receiving SMP or MA (as set out above).

 You do not get SSP for the first three days you are off sick, but you might get contractual sick pay for these days.
 SSP’s rate can be paid for periods of less than a week: it is a daily benefit.
 It is payable for 196 days (28 weeks).

 You must be in a “period of incapacity for work”, which means that you must be too ill to work for four or more days in a row.
 These include days when you do not normally work, for example, the weekend.
-Periods of illness separated by eight weeks or less can be linked, so once you had qualified if you went back to work for a bit you would not have to wait another three days in the next period of incapacity before you claimed.
+Periods of illness separated by eight weeks or less can be linked so once you have qualified, if you then went back to work for a bit, you would not have to wait another three days in the next period of incapacity before you claimed.
 Usually, after 7 days of absence, your employer will ask you to provide a medical certificate from a doctor.
 It is for your employer to decide if you are incapable of work, in doing this he may take advice from a company doctor, your GP, or, in rare cases the HMRC Medical Service.